 The majority of my questions surrounded, “What is this whole God, Bible, Christian, Jesus thing; and why should I believe it?”
 To answer them, we began to read the Bible together.
 And, after several invitations, I even decided to attend a Sunday morning church service with him.
 To my surprise, I actually felt welcomed!
 No one judged me or made me feel ashamed, embarrassed or uncomfortable.
 On the contrary, they seemed excited that I was asking so many questions, and encouraged me to ask more!
 Soon, my preconceptions and skepticism began to fade.

 I started attending church with Colin regularly.
 One Sunday, I remember looking around and thinking, “Wow!
 These people actually believe all of this stuff.”
-These people are not a bunch of blind and ignorant sheep.
-They are highly intelligent people who choose to believe in Jesus Christ as their Savior, and humbly live their lives to honor Him.
+Contrary to what I thought of Christians in the past, these people were not a bunch of blind and ignorant sheep.
+They were highly intelligent people who choose to believe in Jesus Christ as their Savior, and humbly live their lives to honor Him.
 Being a Christian to them means obediently living a deeply rooted, whole-life conviction, that every single word of the Bible is 100% true.

 Knowledge of the Bible is one thing, but faith is something entirely different.
 It takes an extraordinary amount of trust to whole-heartedly believe in something, especially when you can’t see it.
 Yet, that’s exactly what God asks us to do!
 So, on September 21, 2013, I made the decision to believe.
 I finally accepted Jesus’ grace.
 By faith, I was all in!
 In that moment, I knew it was all real.
 Everything the Bible says and everything that Christ followers believe … it is all real!
 That was the very moment of my salvation.